langroid/langroid-examples/README.md

 ## Set up virtual env and install `langroid`

+IMPORTANT: Please ensure you are using Python 3.11+

 ```bash
 # clone the repo and cd into repo root
 git clone https://github.com/langroid/langroid-examples.git